cozy/create-cozy-app/packages/cozy-scripts/README.md

 Allow to pass the wanted build target to `cozy-scripts`.
 This target will be overwritten by `process.env.NODE_ENV` usage (ex: `browser:development` for development usage with browser target).

+##### - `--analyzer`

+Use this option if you want to analyze your builds content using the webpack plugin [`webpack-bundle-analyzer`](https://github.com/webpack-contrib/webpack-bundle-analyzer).
+It will open you browser with an interactive treemap visualization of the contents of all your bundles.

 ### The `cozy-scripts` webpack configuration

 `cozy-scripts` is designed to used a default webpack configuration for a basic \(P\)React/Redux application which uses `cozy-ui` and `cozy-client-js`.
 But you can override or use your custom configuration files by creating a new `app.config.js` file in your application root folder.
 Here is an example to overload the default bundle config with a custom one: